megamsys/gulp/README.md

-megam_buildmonkey
+Gulpd
 =================

-Build monkeys for megam platform (support for sbt, mvn, npm, bundler).
-Integrates with megam_akka
+Gulpd is a node daemon for megam cloud.
+Builders supported are sbt, mvn, npm, bundler).

 * `sbt `
 * `mvn`